-Your baby should sleep on her back at all times, not on her tummy or side.
-Sleeping on her tummy or side has been identified as a risk factor for SIDS (sudden infant death syndrome), and should be avoided.
-For more information on prevention of SIDS, see the SIDS page in the parent information section of our website.
+Your baby should always sleep on their back, not on their tummy or side.
+Sleeping on the tummy or side has been identified as a risk factor for SIDS (sudden infant death syndrome) and should be avoided.
+For more information on the prevention of SIDS, see the SIDS page in the parent information section of our website.
 Also, be sure to use an approved car seat for every ride in the car.
 They really do help prevent major injury in case of an accident.
-Your child should be in the back seat in a rear-facing car seat until she has outgrown the limits of the manufacturer's guidelines and is at least 2 years of age.
+Your child should be in the back seat in a rear-facing car seat until they have outgrown the limits of the manufacturer's guidelines and are at least 2 years of age.
 Never leave your child alone in the car for any reason, even briefly.
-It's important to keep your car, home, and other places where your baby spends time free of tobacco smoke and E-cigarette vapor.
+It's important to keep your car, home, and other places where your baby spends time free of tobacco smoke and E-Cigarette vapor.
 Smoking affects the baby by increasing the risk of asthma, respiratory infections, and sudden death.